Used by many fitness enthusiasts, the Spirit Z500 treadmill is another great addition to the company's treadmills line.

 Also consider Sole and NordicTrack treadmills in this price range, as they have some very good models that have more features and capabilities, plus more advanced consoles on most of their machines.

-UPDATE: Holiday Treadmill Sales are now on!
+UPDATE: Winter Treadmill Sales are still going strong!

 Best By Type